simongregory/glued/README.md

 A ruby client to download [HDS][hds] *recorded* fragments and glue them together.
 If it's live content you want then you need to start coding.

 The primary aim is to download video on demand content.
-Encrypted content will download, however it will not playback unless your player accomodates it.
+Encrypted content will download, however it will not playback unless your player accomodates it and a license is available for the media.

 [HDS][hds] is designed for live media that dynamically adapts to network conditions and avoids buffering.
 It uses the HTTP protocol to benefit from existing network infastructre (ie [CDN][cdn]s).
 It is similar to [MPEG-DASH][mpeg-dash] and [HLS][hls].